corona-warn-app/cwa-website/blog/2021-10-19-cwa-2-12/index.md

 ---

-The project team of the Robert Koch-Institut, Deutsche Telekom and SAP have released version 2.12 of the Corona-Warn-App.
+The project team of the Robert Koch Institute, Deutsche Telekom and SAP have released version 2.12 of the Corona-Warn-App.
 Users now have **direct access to the universal QR code scanner**.
 In addition, the **7-day hospitalization incidence** and the **number of COVID-19 patients in intensive care units** are now available in the statistics.

 The update will be available to users over the next 48 hours.